The 2nd SHIFT Music Series

 In recent years, Erelli has gained notoriety as a multi-instrumentalist sideman and producer, accompanying GRAMMY-winning artists such as Lori McKenna, Paula Cole and Josh Ritter everywhere from Nashville’s Grand Ole Opry to London’s Royal Albert Hall.
 His wealth of experience across such a wide range of both venues and artists makes him ideally suited to curate the 2nd Shift Music Series.
 Erelli grew up going to coffeehouses, clubs and bars in the greater Boston area, and is grateful for the opportunity to contribute to the diversity and quality of the very arts community that has inspired him over the years.

-The Charles River Museum thanks Premier Bar Service for their sponsorship of this series as well as the Boiler House Jazz Series and The Waltham Sound.
+The Charles River Museum thanks Premier Bar Service for their sponsorship of this series as well as the Boiler House Jazz Series.